matteomacri18/merge-sort-algorithm/README.md

 We want to deduce the value of k (maximum crossing point between the curves) for your machine and implementation: <br>
 The identification of the maximum value k beyond which MergeSort is always more efficient than InsertionSort.<br><br>

+K = 245; The MergeSort time beyond the dimension of the arrays with 245 elements will be always better than InsertionSort

 ![alt text](https://docs.google.com/spreadsheets/d/e/2PACX-1vRIUyy_Buvg2p5V_D-qRqKUeT0F6Ba9G1dJghFNWLZrwL86JvJQnWSTD16AflCXZQ/pubchart?oid=1771778787&format=image)